Houdini 21.0 Crowd simulations

 3. Set Comparison to specify whether points that are inside, outside, entering, or leaving the box trigger a transition to the new animation clip.

-4. Select and display the Crowd MotionPath Trigger SOP to see the highlighted points that satisfy the trigger condition.
+4. Select and display the Crowd MotionPath Trigger SOP to see the highlighted points that satisfy the trigger condition:

 Trigger a transition when inside the bounding region

-5. Select and display the Crowd MotionPath Transition SOP to see the updated agent paths.
+5. Select and display the Crowd MotionPath Transition SOP to see the updated agent paths:

 Updated paths using the bounding region trigger

-The Comparison method of Incoming highlights the one point on each path where the transition is triggered.
+The Comparison method of Incoming highlights the one point on each path where the transition is triggered:

-Transition triggered at highlighted incoming point
+Transition triggered at highlighted point

 You can also use other geometry as the bounding region that triggers a transition.
-In the example below, the rubber toy test geometry is used as the bounding region.
+In the example below, the rubber toy test geometry is used as the bounding region:

 1. Connect the rubber toy test geometry to the Crowd MotionPath Trigger SOP (3rd input).